angular/angular/aio/content/guide/forms.md

 </table>

+Additionally, Angular applies the `ng-submitted` class to `<form>` elements upon submission.
+This class does *not* apply to inner controls.

 You use these CSS classes to define the styles for your control based on its status.

 ### Observe control states